solo-system/solo-system.github.io/downloads.md

 ## Downloads

-The Solo needs software to run it, and that software is called: SOSI (Solo Operating System Image)
+The Solo needs software to run it, and that software is called: SOSI (Solo Operating System Image).

 Download the most recent SOSI from the page below, then [transfer (flash)](/documentation/flashing.html) it onto the memory card before being inserted in the Solo.
 See the